 Smoothie Recipes for Weight Loss

-Smoothies are know as one of the most effective and fun ways to help fight those extra pounds and maintain a healthy weight.
+Smoothies are known as one of the most effective and fun ways to help fight those extra pounds and maintain a healthy weight.

 - The ingredients you include in it - be sure to include a good amount of protein as well as these ingredients

-- The ingredients you avoid including in it - stay away from these ingeredients
+- The ingredients you avoid including in it - stay away from these ingredients

-Do you want to have my original smoothie recipes for weight loss? click the button below to download them (it's free).
+Do you want to get ALL my original smoothie recipes for weight loss?
+Click the button below to download them (it's free).